 When you’re using your furnace, it’s important to keep indoor humidity in check for optimal comfort.
 Let’s go over what the correct indoor humidity should be in Columbus and how you can reach it.

-The Mayo Clinic advises having your house’s humidity between 30% to 50%.
-We know that’s a wide range, so you can ask for a free home comfort assessment.
+The Mayo Clinic advises having your house’s humidity.
 During this appointment, our Experts will gauge humidity levels, look at your current heating and cooling equipment and give solutions.